-The reviewer checks the preparer’s payment batch on paper and the preparer’s Cash Drawer screen.
-Once reconciled, the reviewer instructs the preparer to complete the process of closing the Cash Drawer and the reviewer runs the daily Enterprise Cash Drawer Closing Detail report and ensures the total payments collected agrees with the Epic Cash Drawer report.
+Once reconciled, the Reviewer instructs the Preparer to complete the process of closing the Cash Drawer and the Reviewer runs the daily Enterprise Cash Drawer Closing Detail report and ensures the total payments collected agrees with the Epic Cash Drawer report.

 Daily Deposit Reviewer and Preparer

-In addition, they must send this report with the entire deposit to the Payment Processing Office at 300 George St., 6th floor.
-Prior to the report and funds being sent, it must be safeguarded as stated in Policy 2801 Depositing and Recording University Funds.
+In addition, they must send this report with the entire deposit to the location specified in the row below.
+Prior to the report and funds being sent, they must be safeguarded, as stated in Policy 2801 Depositing and Recording University Funds.